abdullahkhan2394/Git-Demo/README.md

 # Git-Demo
 This is a git demo file to learn git
 <br>
-Author : Muhammad Abdullah Khan
+Author : Muhammad Abdullah Khan (Machine Learning Engineer)